 What’s the news?

-We’re expanding our service to more than 2,100 homes in rural areas of Snohomish and Spokane Counties.
+We’re expanding our service to homes in rural areas of Snohomish and Spokane Counties.
 Over the next two years, we will invest $9.4 million, to bring the entire suite of Xfinity and Comcast Business services to the rural unincorporated communities of Sisco Heights, Burns Road, Frontier Air Park and Chattaroy.

 Why is this important?